cchuahuico/TECS-Software-Suite/README.md

-A Java static method which implements a VM function may communiate with the Virual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass: short readMemory(int address) - returns the value stored in the VM
+A Java static method which implements a VM function may communiate with the Virual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass:

+    short readMemory(int address) - returns the value stored in the VM
-                                memory at the given address (the address argument is an int and not a short for convenience but may only be in the one of the ranges HEAP_START_ADDRESS - HEAP_END_ADDRESS or
+                                    memory at the given address (the address
+                                    argument is an int and not a short for
+                                    convenience but may only be in the one of the
+                                    ranges HEAP_START_ADDRESS - HEAP_END_ADDRESS or
                                     SCREEN_START_ADDRESS - SCREEN_END_ADDRESS
-                                (these are provided as static final constants of the Hack.VMEmulator.BuiltInVMClass). void writeMemory(int address, int value) - changes the value stored in the VM memory at the given address (the
+                                    of the Hack.VMEmulator.BuiltInVMClass).

+    void writeMemory(int address, int value) - changes the value stored in the VM memory at the given address (the
                                                value is cast to short and the address must be legal - see above).
-                                           If data flow animation is on, the change in the VM memory will be animated. short callFunction(String functionName,
+                                               If data flow animation is on, the change in the VM memory will be animated.

+    short callFunction(String functionName,
                        short[] params) - Calls the named VM function (which may be either be implemented in a normal .vm files or in Java using the VMCode API) with the given parameters.
 The return
                                          from the function is returned.
 To allow for maximum modularity, this function
                                          should be used for all calls to VM functions not implemented by the current
                                          class, to ensure that the implementation
-                                     currently used by the VM Emulator (which may or may not be implemented in Java) is called. short callFunction(String functionName,
+                                         currently used by the VM Emulator (which may or may not be implemented in Java) is called.

+    short callFunction(String functionName,
                        short param1, ...) - For convenience, versions of the
                                             callFunction method are supplied for
                                             calling VM functions accepting 0-4
                                             arguments without the need to allocate
                                             an array of parameters.

-void infiniteLoop(String message) - Used to halt the VM program (this is the
-                                    function called by the supplied Java
+    void infiniteLoop(String message) - Used to halt the VM program (this is the function called by the supplied Java
                                         implementation of the Sys.halt function
                                         of the Jack OS).
 If the optional message is provided (non-null) then a pop-up
                                         window is opened to display it.
                                         * Important: A Java static method implementing a VM function SHOULD NOT enter a blocking infinite loop *

 A function calling any of the aforementioned static methods must be declared to throw Hack.VMEmulator.TerminateVMProgramThrowable.
 An instance of this